 The City of Jersey Village's ETJ comprises 704-acres of land, which is located south of U.S. 290.
-The City's ETJ commonly extends up to one mile from the city limits based on the 2010 population of 7620 residents.
+The City's ETJ commonly extends up to one mile from the city limits based on the 2010 population of 7,620 residents.
 However, due to the City being nearly landlocked by other municipalities, the ETJ may extend only where other cities and their ETJ's do not exist.
 The ETJ serves two purposes.
 The first purpose is to make sure cities only annex land only within their ETJ, because it creates a limitation against annexing into the ETJ of another city.
 The second purpose allows for cities to extend and enforce their subdivision regulations into their ETJ.
-Cities cannot, however, enforce zoning regulations into the ETJ of neighboring cities.
+Cities cannot, however, enforce zoning regulations in their ETJ.